 On Saturday morning, the girls were up around their usual time.
 We crawled out of the tent and made a trip to the washrooms.
 (There was an outhouse not too far from our campsite, but the girls didn’t like it so we usually opted to run to the further flush toilets.)
 Then I started boiling water for breakfast—coffee for me, instant oatmeal for everyone.
 I also gave them oranges and apple juice.

-Sunshine, Lily and Jade made friends with two boys from North Vancouver who were there for the day with their grandparents.
+Sunshine, Lily and Jade made friends with two boys from North Vancouver who’d driven up to Cultus Lake for the day with their grandparents.
 They’d brought shovels and buckets, so all the kids made a long channel down the beach to the water.
 Then they were busy filling the buckets, dumping it in the top of their stream, and watching the water flow along to the lake—or building dams to stop it.

 Since I was busy with Pearl and Joey, it was fun to see the girls having fun with this other family at the beach.
 Pearl had fun going down the slide at the playground for a while, but there were a lot of other kids there so she got upset if someone else was on the slide when she wanted to go down.
 I had to ask other kids to let her have a turn, and then tell her to go down.
 When she tired of that, I got the soccer ball out for her to play with for a bit.